huggingface/blog/infini-attention.md

 **Evaluating using the passkey retrieval task**

 The passkey retrieval task was first introduced by researchers from EPFL [[link]](https://arxiv.org/abs/2305.16300).
-It's a task is designed to evaluate a model's ability to retrieve information from long contexts where the location of the information is controllable.
+It's a task designed to evaluate a model's ability to retrieve information from long contexts where the location of the information is controllable.
 The input format for prompting a model is structured as follows:

 ```There is important info hidden inside a lot of irrelevant text.
 Find it and memorize them.
 I will quiz you about the important information there.
 The grass is green.
 The sky is blue.
 The sun is yellow.
 Here we go.
 There and back again. (repeat x times) The pass key is 9054.
 Remember it.
 9054 is the pass key.
 The grass is green.
 The sky is blue.
 The sun is yellow.
 Here we go.
 There and back again. (repeat y times) What is the pass key?
 The pass key is```